Kruptein/planarally-docs/docs/dm/locations.md

 Players that are sent to another location do _not_ take any of the shapes they control with them.
 Instead, those shapes have to be sent to that location by the DM.

-Shapes (including player-controleld Tokens) are moved individually or as a group via their context-menu.
+Shapes (including player-controlled Tokens) are moved individually or as a group via their context-menu.
 When sent to another location, shapes will appear centered on the spawn location, which is a special shape that appears on the _dm_-[layer](/docs/dm/layers/#dm).

 ![Spawn Location Designator](./assets/spawn.png "Spawn Location Designator")

 The spawn location designator can be moved freely on the _dm_-layer.
 Currently, there is only one spawn location designator per location.
-It is planned to eventually support more, though.
+This will change in 0.23.